crea-troy/crea-troy.github.io/_pages/cv.md

       <span style="float:right; font-size: 80%; color: #7a7a7a;">Aug 2025 – Present</span>
     </p>
     <div style="color: #7a7a7a; margin-top: 5px;">
-      Working on <b>Primary Vertex Timing Reconstruction with the Liquid Argon (LAr) Calorimeter</b> for the <i>High-Luminosity LHC</i> (HL-LHC).
-The goal is to achieve a timing resolution of approximately <b>60 picoseconds</b> by leveraging detailed calorimeter cell timing information.
-      <br><br>
-      Developing <b>transformer-based neural architectures</b> that combine spatial and temporal features to distinguish true primary vertices from pile-up interactions — a key challenge in the HL-LHC, where up to 200 simultaneous collisions occur per bunch crossing.
-      <br><br>
-      This work enhances <b>vertex–jet association</b> and improves overall <b>event reconstruction fidelity</b> and <b>detector performance</b> in high-luminosity conditions.
+      Working on <b>Primary Vertex Timing Reconstruction</b> with the LAr Calorimeter for the <i>HL-LHC</i>, using <b>transformer-based models</b> to improve vertex–jet association and event reconstruction under high pile-up conditions (~200 collisions per bunch crossing).

     </div>
   </div>
 </div>